Judith Collins: Privileges Committee

 As Chairperson of the New Zealand Parliament's Privileges Committee, Collins presided over privileges proceedings against three Te Pāti Māori MPs Hana-Rawhiti Maipi-Clarke, co-leaders Rawiri Waititi and Debbie Ngarewa-Packer, who had disrupted the first reading of the controversial Treaty Principles Bill on 14 November 2024 by staging a haka (Ka Mate) in protest.
 When the three MPs refused to participate in the privileges committee's hearing, Collins confirmed that the proceedings would go ahead regardless of their cooperation.
 On 14 May, the Privileges Committee found the three Te Pāti Māori MPs in contempt of Parliament and suspended Maipi-Clarke for seven days and Waititi and Ngarewa-Packer for 21 days.
 Following the ruling, Collins refused to confirm whether Parliamentary protocol would be updated to accommodate more Tikanga Māori.

 During a Parliamentary debate held on 20 May to consider the Privileges Committee's sanctions against the three Te Pāti Māori MPs, Collins defended their suspension, describing their conduct as a "serious incident."
 Her colleague Leader of the House Chris Bishop successfully moved a motion that the suspension debate be delayed until 5 June, allowing the Te Pāti Māori MPs to participate in the upcoming debate around the 2025 New Zealand budget.
 On 5 June, Parliament voted along party lines to suspend the three TPM MPs.

+Resignation

+On 28 January 2026, Collins announced she had been appointed as president of the New Zealand Law Commission, and that she would retire from politics "in the middle of the year".
+Following a cabinet reshuffle, Chris Penk assumed her defence, space, GCSB, and NZSIS portfolios while Chris Bishop became Attorney-General and Paul Goldsmith gained the digitising government portfolio, on 7 April 2026.
+Collins gave her valedictory speech to Parliament on 12 May 2026, and her resignation took effect at 11:59 pm on 14 May 2026.